36 Fun Things Do in Savannah, GA

 Another unique activity to enjoy is going on a Tybee Island dolphin-watching tour.
 This excursion allows you to see things like Tybee Lighthouse from the water, and dolphin sightings are almost guaranteed.
 Transport pick-up from Savannah is also available when booking this tour.

-🏨 Accommodations close to Tybee Island
+🏨 Stay near Tybee Island

 Look around Fort Pulaski National Monument